 What are the best gifts for a minimalist?
 It is hard to shop for someone who doesn’t really want anything.
-Yet minimalists want gifts – and their family and friends want to give them gifts.
+Yet minimalists want the joy of receiving gifts just like anyone else – and their family and friends want to give them gifts.
 So what do you buy for someone who says they don’t want anything?

 The things that minimalists prize are time, experiences rather than stuff, and products that are of good quality and last a long time.

-If you are looking for the best gifts for a minimalist, here are a variety of gift ideas in three categories: Indulgent, Sentimental, and Practical.
+If you are looking for the best gifts for a minimalist, here are a variety of gift ideas below.
+They are separated into these three categories:

 Indulgent Gifts for a Minimalist

 - A weighted blanket!
 While many people don’t think to ask for one of these popular items, they’ll certainly love the comfort that they can bring!
 I go into detail how weighted blankets can help decrease anxiety and stress (just about everyone can use that help nowadays in 2020).
 Or, just jump to my favorite weighted blanket brand!
 It’s on sale right now with Free Shipping!

 - An heirloom-quality watch from a trusted company is always appreciated.
 But the great thing about this Leatherman watch is that it secretly contains 31 tools hidden in the links!
 Check it out to see how they hide the helpful gadgets in this stylish watch they’ll keep forever.

 - Experiences over things.
 That’s what most minimalists want and desire.
 And travel is a BIG part of their wishlists!
 Why not give an Airbnb Gift Card?
 They’ll be able to chose whatever unique destination they want to stay in, from a tiny home on a mountain top to an airstream by the ocean.
 OR they can choose an Airbnb Experience, such as a cooking class or cultural tour.
 P.S.
 If you want your own adventure, start looking at the amazingly unique places to stay through Airbnb and get $40 off your first stay and $15 off your first experience!